yavuzkorkmazeem/python-port-scanner/README.md

 # Simple Python Port Scanner

-This is my first script written in Python.
-It's a basic port scanner that checks open TCP ports on a given host.
+This is my updated Python port scanner script.
+It scans specified IP addresses for open TCP ports using multithreading to speed up the process.

 🚧 **Note:**
-This is a beginner-level project.
-It currently supports basic scanning but will be improved over time with features like:

-- Multithreading
-- Banner grabbing
+This version improves on the first by allowing multiple IPs to be scanned, supports user-defined port ranges, and validates IP addresses before scanning.

+### Features in this version:
+- Scan multiple IP addresses in one run
-- IP range scanning
+- Validate IP addresses before scanning
-- Output reports
+- Specify start and end ports for scanning
+- Use multithreading for faster scanning
+- Timeout settings for quicker responses

 🎯 **Goal:**
-Learn more about networking, socket programming, and Python scripting by building this tool step-by-step.
+Keep learning Python networking and improve the tool gradually.

+---

+## Future Plans 🔮

+- Save scan results to a file 📝
+- Add banner grabbing to identify services 🔍
+- Support scanning IP ranges or subnets 🌐
+- Better output formatting for clearer results 📊